 The frame was first restored, then the cover, then came the creation of the roof; to the old tiles were added glass tiles in the colors of the rainbow.
-The floor was made of "corten" steel, the walls were covered with sheets of lead on which the artist applied many layers of paint of different colors, finally, he drew on the last layer (white) branches of apple trees and he engraved with a tool of his own design to bring out the colors of the Norman apple trees through the layers of paint.
+The floor was made of “corten” steel, the walls were covered with sheets of lead on which the artist applied many layers of paint in different colours.
+And finally, he drew on the last layer (white) branches of apple trees and he engraved with a tool of his design to bring out through the layers of paint the colors of the Norman apple trees.
+We owe to these works the nickname of the chapel: